 Both Adur and Worthing Councils operate using a Cabinet system.
-The Leaders of each Council nominate Councillors to act has Executive Members with specific areas of responsibility (Adur | Worthing).
+The Leaders of each Council nominate Councillors to act as Executive Members with specific areas of responsibility (Adur | Worthing).
 Our Executive Members also meet as the Joint Strategic Committee and Executive Committees to make certain decisions or make recommendations to full Council.
-This differs from a Committee systems where Councillors sit on committees with specific areas of responsibility to make decisions or make recommendations to full Council.
+This differs from Committee systems where Councillors sit on committees with specific areas of responsibility, to make decisions or make recommendations to full Council.

 Officers may also have the ability to make decisions (through specific statutory or delegated responsibilities).
-If you unsure about who can make a decision, talk to your manager or contact legal services or democratic services.
+If you are unsure about who can make a decision, talk to your manager or contact legal services or democratic services.

-Areas like planning, licencing and oversight and scrutiny of specific issues are dealt by each Council separately.
+Areas like planning or licencing; and oversight and scrutiny of specific issues, are dealt with by each Council separately.
 Other areas are dealt with jointly, such as: